turingschool/curriculum/source/projects/mastermind.markdown

 Create an executable script that allows the user to just run `mastermind` from their terminal without directly executing Ruby.

-#### Build a Gem

-Wrap your code into a Ruby gem and publish it on Rubygems.org with a name like `mastermind-jcasimir` based on your GitHub user name.

 ### Other Ideas
 * Add a `history` instruction to the gameplay which can be called before entering a guess and it'll display